SamEdwardes/sentiment-cdn-election/README.md

 ## To Do

 - figure out why there are much less tweets for some users (e.g. Elizabeth May).
 Could be just because they retweet a lot.
+- build in logic to read csv first, and only update periodically from twitter